mubeenkh4u/mubeenkh4u.github.io/README.md

-# CS-499 Computer Science Capstone — Mubeen Ahmed Khan
+# CS-499 Computer Science Capstone

 ### Bachelor of Science in Computer Science
 **Southern New Hampshire University (SNHU)**